UniversalDependencies/docs/_ta/index.md

 ## Tokenization and Word Segmentation

 * Following most tokenization patterns, words are delimited by whitespace or punctuation.
 * Multiword tokens are relatively common in Tamil.
-For example, the coordinating clitic _-um_ is analyzed as a separate syntactic word.
+For example, the coordinating clitic -உம் / _-um_ is analyzed as a separate syntactic word.

 ## Morphology